-To wait for reverse connections from a pyserver in pypython, you use ReverseConnect instead of Connect.
+To wait for reverse connections from a pvserver in pvpython, you use ReverseConnect instead of Connect.

 '''

 To wait for connections from a 'pvserver' on the default port 11111

 ReverseConnect()

 Optionally, you can specify the port number as the argument.

 ReverseConnect(11111)

 '''